gdm413229/swwmgz_m/README.md

 * Players and monsters: Draws an identificative label and a health bar.
 The bar can display overhealing on players, and also indicate when someone is invulnerable.
 When they take damage or get healed, numbers (either red or green) will pop up around them.
-The targeter only picks up enemies in your direct line of sight, gradually fading once you lose sight of them, and can only display up to 40 individual bars, giving priority first to players, then the nearest enemies.
+The targeter only picks up active enemies in your direct line of sight, gradually fading once you lose sight of them, and can only display up to 40 individual bars (configurable), giving priority first to players, then the nearest enemies.
 The Omnisight increases the time out-of-sight targets remain targetted.
 * Keys and map exits: If you've picked up an Omnisight, key items and any exit lines will be marked and labeled, along with a little distance indicator in map units.
 Note that this doesn't work for script-triggered exits.